matalina/mdwiki/readme.md

 * Verify file exists before trying to parse it (Completed 7/25/2012)
 * Figure out how to make viewable to the public (Completed 7/25/2012)
 * Check if  home.md and index.csv files exist on association with dropbox if not create basic ones and save to dropbox (Completed 7/31/2012)
-* Work index generation to add heirarchy to index via directory structure
+* Work index generation to add heirarchy to index via directory structure (Completed 8/1/2012)
 * Random Page (Completed 7/31/2012)
 * Google Search??
 * Make multiuser (postponed until further notice)